odpi/egeria-docs/site/docs/types/0/0021-Collections.md

 The classifications associated with *Collection* allow it to be specialized for particular uses.

-* *Folder* means the collection can be treated as if it where a folder of metadata elements.
+* [*Folder*](#folder-classification) means the collection can be treated as if it where a folder of metadata elements.
-* *Set* means the collection is a set of related items.
+* [*Set*](#set-classification) means the collection is a set of related items.
 * [*GovernanceStatusSet*](/types/4/0421-Governance-Classification-Levels) for a collection of governance statuses.
 * [*GovernanceClassificationSet*](/types/4/0421-Governance-Classification-Levels) for a collection of governance classification for a particular governance classification.
 * [*EventSet*](/types/5/0421-Governance-Classification-Levels) for a collection of related event schemas.

+### Folder classification

+The *Folder* classification indicates that the collection is used to organize metadata elements.
+The attributes are used to indicate to the caller how they should be displayed.

+* *orderBy* indicates the preferred ordering sequence
+* *orderPropertyName* indicates which property to use if the *orderBy* attribute is set to `OTHER`.

+### OrderBy enumeration

+* *Name* - Order by name property.
+* *Owner* - Order by owner property.
+* *DateAdded* - Order by date added to the metadata collection.
+* *DateUpdated* - Order by date that the asset was updated.
+* *DateCreated* - Order by date that the asset was created.
+* *Other* - Order by another property.

+### Set classification

+The *Set* classification indicates that the collection is a set of related items.

 ## CollectionMembership relationship